sengayire/sendIT/README.md

 SENGAYIRE Prince

 ### License
-this project is linsenced under the candidate of  Andela BootCamp kigali cycle 1
+This project is linsenced under the candidate of  Andela BootCamp kigali cycle 1

 ### Acknowledgments
-i acknowled Charles Odile, OlivierEsuka  and all the candidate of Andela Bootcamp kigali Cycle 1 for thier help during the development of this App.
+I acknowled Charles Odile, OlivierEsuka  and all the candidate of Andela Bootcamp kigali Cycle 1 for thier help during the development of this App.